ashishxcode/vite-react-boilerplate/README.md

-Great!
-Here's the updated README with the project name "vite-react-shadcn-boilerplate":

 ---

 # Vite React Shadcn Boilerplate

-CLI tool to scaffold a custom Vite React app setup.
+CLI tool to scaffold a create vite react app with tailwindcss and shadcn-ui.

 ## Installation